Friends Can Be Lovers

-Friends Can Be Lovers is the twenty-ninth studio album by American singer Dionne Warwick.
+Friends Can Be Lovers is the 29th studio album by American singer Dionne Warwick.
 Her tenth album for Arista Records, it was released on January 20, 1993, in the United States.
-Warwick garthered material from songwriters and producers such as Barry J. Eastmond, Harvey Mason, Siedah Garrett, Dianne Warren, and Blue Zone lead singer Lisa Stansfield.
-The album, which Warwick described as "a labor love" and true "family affair," also saw her collaborating with her son David Elliot and cousin Whitney Houston for the first time as well as reuniting with former contributors Burt Bacharach and Hal David on the song "Sunny Weather Love" after more than two decades.
+Warwick gathered material from songwriters and producers such as Barry J. Eastmond, Harvey Mason, Siedah Garrett, Dianne Warren, and Blue Zone lead singer Lisa Stansfield.
+The album, which Warwick described as "a labor love" and true "family affair," also saw her collaborating with her son David Elliott and cousin Whitney Houston for the first time as well as reuniting with former contributors Burt Bacharach and Hal David on the song "Sunny Weather Love" after more than two decades.

 The album was released to positive reception from music critics, who lauded Warwick's vocals, its production and the overall direction of the album.
 Commercially, though, Friends Can Be Lovers was a considerable decline from her previous efforts with Arista, becoming her first album since 1977 to not chart on the US Billboard 200 and reaching number 82 on the US Top R&B/Hip-Hop Albums only.
 Of all three singles that were released from the album, only "Where My Lips Have Been" was able to chart, peaking at number 95 on the Hot R&B/Hip-Hop Songs.
 Disappointed by its performance, Warwick later expressed her dislike of the album itself.